-Below is a picture of my tank with limestone, where it averages about 10 dKH/GH.
+Below is a picture of a 2Hr tank with limestone, where it averages about 10 dKH/GH.

 There is absolutely no need to do so, unless you are doing specifically to accommodate livestock that favors a certain pH/KH value.
 Contrary to popular belief - low KH doesn't give rise to pH crashes without additional triggers.
 This is a remnant of ancient aquarium dogma.

 Similarly nitrifiying bacteria can fully function in low pH ranges.(read this link) For many CO2 injected planted tanks, the medium pH level may consistently be near 6 or below.
 Virtually every aquasoil tank in soft-water countries, of which there are thousands of examples (which buffers KH to near 0 levels) functions well at such levels.

 In our Dutch tanks where we keep sensitive Eriocaulon species, the GH measures around 3 and the KH is below 1 (usually around 0.5).